 The Trust Factor

 City Index has a very high Trust Score of 93 of 99, and there is a minimum risk of losing money.
 It does not operate a Bank, is publicly traded, and is certified by regulators.
 There are three Tier-1 (high trust) regulators and one Tier-3 (low trust) regulators.
 The tier-1 regulators are the Monetary Authority of Singapore (MAS), the Financial Control Authority (FCA), and the Australian Securities & Investment Commission (ASIC).
-Because of it, City Index makes a good position in the list of Best Forex Brokers in Australia.
+Because of it, City Index makes a good position in the list of best forex brokers Australia.

 City Index is licensed by the Financial Control Authority (FCA) and operates as per the rules of the European Securities and Market Authority (ESMA).
 These licenses ensure that City Index offers a leverage limit and provides protection against negative balance so that retail investor accounts do not lose money when trading.
 A study of ESMA has shown that 73% of retail investor accounts currently lose money when trading CFDs, which is the average in the EuroZone.
 Being licensed by ESMA is an indication that City Index can be trusted and that it has minimized the risk of losing money on its trading platforms.